isomerpages/moe-yewteepri/_about-ytps/Vision, Mission, Values and Motto.md

 *   Adaptable
 *   Resourceful
 *   Confident
-*   Creative & Innovative Thinking
+*   Creative &amp; Innovative Thinking

 **As Gracious Citizens, all Yew Tee Primary students:**
 *   Are persons of character exemplifying the school values of  Integrity, Responsibility, Respect, Perseverance and Care.